Digital Marketing Strategy in the Age of Pandemics

 There are a lot of digital marketing agencies out there.
 But there aren’t a lot of people who you necessarily want to hang with.
 Eric is one of those people.
-He’s relaXED, easygoing and not at all full of himself, despite the fact that given his extraordinary success, he’s actually entitled to be so.
+He’s relaxed, easygoing and not at all full of himself, despite the fact that given his extraordinary success, he may be entitled to be so.

 He mentioned that he’s currently doing free 15-minute consultations with companies about how they are adapting to The New Normal.

 If you’re interested in speaking with him directly, you can set up a call with him here.